 - Submit Official Transcript from each undergrad school you attended to AADSAS.

 - Dental Admissions Test (DAT) is required for admissions.
 DAT scores are only accepted within a 3 year time period of applying.

 The application is available online at: http://www.ada.org or the Dental Admission Testing Program, 211 East Chicago Ave., Sixth Floor, Chicago, IL 60611-2678, (800-232-2162).

-Following completion of the AADSAS application, no additional application fee should be sent to The University of Iowa until it is requested.
-Candidates invited to interview will be asked to complete a supplemental application for the University of Iowa Office of Admissions for which there is an application fee of $60.
+Following completion of the AADSAS application, no additional application fee should be sent to The University of Iowa unless it is requested.

-The Admissions Committee conducts an initial review of all materials submitted through the central application service, AADSAS.
-This is to determine whether a candidate will be invited to interview.
+The Admissions Committee conducts an initial review of all materials submitted to determine whether a candidate will be invited to interview.
 Applicants invited to interview must schedule their interview within two weeks of receiving an interview invitation for any of the available dates provided to them.
 Interview dates are on a first come, first serve basis.
 An on-site interview is required of all applicants under serious consideration for admission.
 Interviews are conducted on specific dates scheduled throughout the fall of an application cycle (typically September – November).

-For more information, contact the College of Dentistry Office for Student Affairs at (319) 335-7157.
+If you have questions, please contact the College of Dentistry Office for Student Affairs at (319) 335-7163.

 - June: Preference is given to candidates who apply early in the application cycle.